kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 The API server will periodically reload the configuration.
 If it changes, the new configuration will be used for the Authorizer chain.
 If the new configuration is invalid, the last known valid configuration will be used.
-The reloader will also check if the webhook exists, thereby preventing any typo/misconfiguration with the Webhook resulting in bad Authorizer config.
+The reloader will also check if the webhook is healthy, thereby preventing any typo/misconfiguration with the Webhook resulting in bad Authorizer config.
+If healthcheck on the wehobook failed, the last known good config will be used.
+The time-based loop will try later and when webhook health comes back, the new config will be used.
 Logging and metrics would be used to signal success/failure of a config reload so that cluster admins can have observability over this process.Reload must not add or remove Node or RBAC authorizers.
 They can be reordered, but cannot be added or removed.